NelsondaRosa/social-asteroids/README.md

  - [Maven](https://maven.apache.org/download.cgi)
  - [Java JDK 11](https://www.oracle.com/br/java/technologies/javase/jdk11-archive-downloads.html) or any [OpenJDK 11](https://www.openlogic.com/openjdk-downloads) version

 To run, clone or download the project from this page.
-Go to your root page and run the command
+Go to your root page and run the commands

+    mvn dependency:resolve
     mvn spring-boot:run

 #### Frontend